bkromhout/realm-recyclerview-lite/README.md

 <a name="long-click-drag-trigger"/>
 #### Long Click as the Drag Trigger
 In the example above I showed you how you could set up your `onBindViewHolder` method so that long clicking a view would trigger the start of a drag.
 If your use case is actually that simple, you can take a bit of a shortcut and get the *exact same functionality*.

-Here are the changes you'd make:
+We can either:
-* In your layout, you add the `longClickTriggersDrag` attribute:
+* Add the `longClickTriggersDrag` attribute to our layout:
 ```xml
 <com.bkromhout.rrvl.RealmRecyclerView
         android:id="@+id/recycler"